 Both commercial and non-commercial shippers often need to ship to military addresses, but shipping to an APO address doesn’t need to be difficult.
-As a fulfillment company providing technology and fulfillment services to thousands of merchants of all sizes, ShipBob helps to make sure shipments get delivered to the right place.
+As a fulfilment company providing technology and fulfilment services to thousands of merchants of all sizes, ShipBob helps to make sure shipments get delivered to the right place.

 Here’s how ShipBob does it: